jamescherti/compile-angel.el/README.md

 These modes **speed up Emacs by ensuring all libraries are byte-compiled and native-compiled**.
 Byte-compilation reduces the overhead of loading Emacs Lisp code at runtime, while native compilation optimizes performance by generating machine code specific to your system.

+The author used to be an auto-compile user, but several of his .el files were not being compiled by auto-compile, which caused Emacs to become slow due to the lack of native compilation.
+The author experimented for an extended and the result of those hours of research and testing became a package called compile-angel.
+Special thanks to Jonas Bernoulli, the creator of the auto-compile package, whose work inspired the development of compile-angel.

+The compile-angel package was created to offer an alternative to auto-compile that guarantees all .el files are both byte-compiled and native-compiled, which significantly speeds up Emacs.

 ## Before installing

 It is highly recommended to set the following variables in your init file: